 We require an outline of the fertility problems, complete investigations on both partners plus hard copies of the results included in the referral.

 If IVF is indicated and the patient is eligible for funding, they will be offered an appointment in the ACU.
-There is no wait to start IVF provided the patient is medically appropriate.

 We also offer treatment on a self-funding or personalised care basis to those who do not fulfil the CCG eligibility criteria for NHS funded treatment.